microsoft/adfsWebCustomization/pageDetectionTelemetry/README.md

 This project performs page detection of common, uncustomized ADFS web pages, and then uploads telemetry about those pages to your [Azure Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) datastore.

+Note that this customization DOES NOT send any telemetry to the Microsoft ADFS team.
+All telemetry is sent to your datastore only.

 This project also includes some useful analysis scripts you can run against your Application Insights datastore.

 ## Requirements